Achieving growth through collaboration

 We’re partnering with businesses and training providers to co-design innovative projects to drive apprenticeships.

-The Logging Investigation and Training Association (LITA Training) is delivering a driver operations apprenticeship program to skill five new employees for forestry careers in the state’s South East.
+The Logging Investigation and Training Association (LITA Training) delivers a driver operations apprenticeship program to skill new employees for forestry careers in the state’s South East.

-Participants will undertake a Certificate III in Driving Operations and Heavy Combination truck training with a host employer, local contractor Tabeel Trading Nominees (TTN), allowing them to operate semi-trailers and learn on the job.
+Participants undertake a Certificate III in Driving Operations and Heavy Combination truck training with a host employer, local contractor Tabeel Trading Nominees, allowing them to operate semi-trailers and learn on the job.

 Participating apprentices are guaranteed work through a Group Training Organisation, Group Training Employment, throughout their two years of study.
 Upon completing their qualification, each will be offered ongoing employment with Tabeel Trading Nominees.

 Business, Digital Communications and Education

 A pre-apprenticeship program supporting women who have experienced domestic violence has launched in South Australia after a successful Queensland pilot.

 MEGT’s Empowering Career Options SA program—delivered in partnership with TAFE SA and the Government of South Australia—will equip women with fundamental workplace skills and give them the opportunity to transition into paid traineeships upon completion.

 In addition to earning credits towards a Certificate III in Business Administration, participants will have access to experienced domestic violence health professionals as they’re supported into sustainable employment with local businesses.

 Queensland pilot project participants received support from counselling and psychology service Child Aware.
 Director Leza Sullivan says the organisation has received positive feedback from the program’s pilot, and she looks forward to achieving similar outcomes in South Australia.